 Climaviation, a fusion of the words Climate and Aviation, is an ambitious research action to understand and quantify the climate impacts of aviation.
-Funded over the period 2021-2026 by the French Civil Aviation Authority (DGAC), this scientific research project brings together some thirty researchers from the Institute Pierre-Simon Laplace (IPSL) – represented in particular by its stakeholders Sorbonne University and the French National Centre for Scientific Research (CNRS) – and from the French Aerospace Lab (ONERA).
+Climaviation is funded over the period 2021-2026 by the French Civil Aviation Authority (DGAC) as part of the French National Recovery and Resilience Plan and NextGenerationEU.
+This scientific research project brings together some thirty researchers from the Institute Pierre-Simon Laplace (IPSL) – represented in particular by its stakeholders Sorbonne University and the French National Centre for Scientific Research (CNRS) – and from the French Aerospace Lab (ONERA).

 Faced with the climate emergency, aviation is now committed to a strategy of accelerated decarbonisation on a global scale, which sets targets for reducing CO2 emissions by 2050.
 This strategy is based on intensifying efforts to improve the energy efficiency of aircraft and their operations, but also on the use of alternative fuels with a low carbon footprint, and even new decarbonised energy carriers such as hydrogen.

 However, CO2 is not the only contributor to the overall climate impact of aviation.
 Aircraft engines also emit nitrogen oxides (NOx), water vapour and particles into the upper atmosphere.
 Through complex physical and chemical processes, these compounds also generate disturbances in the earth’s radiation balance, referred to as «non-CO2 effects».

 According to the most recent estimates, based on climate modelling, the impact of non-CO2 effects could be greater than that of CO2, at least in the short term, but the level of uncertainty in these estimates remains high due to the complexity of the mechanisms to be modelled and the many scales to represent in the simulations.